billyBillLiu/WeCardWiki-CI103-Project-/Activity-Report-for-Bill-Liu.md

 Activity Report

-Networking – Create Placeholder Cards – ToDo \
+Design – Create Placeholder Cards – ToDo \
 50 min \
 I created one placeholder card in the middle of the main page.
 This will be the general card template for all cards made by the program.
 The font style and information on the card are currently hardcoded.
 This will be changed later.